jareer-rgb/optimalemd-be/docs/SWAGGER_GUIDE.md

 **Happy API Testing! 🚀**

-Your OptimalEMD Backend now has professional-grade API documentation with standardized responses and complete password management workflows!
+Your OptimaleMD Backend now has professional-grade API documentation with standardized responses and complete password management workflows!